cdyk/ComputeStuff/README.md

 Typically these projects contains a header file with the public API and one or more source files with the implementation.

 In addition, each component have a test project (currently [ScanTest project](ScanTest/ScanTest.vcxproj) and [HP5Test project](HP5Test/HP5Test.vcxproj)) that serves as a combined unit and performance test as well as an example of use.

+#### Compute capability

+Code in ComputeStuff uses the Kepler warp-shuffle instructions, and therefore the **minimum supported compute capability is 3.0**.
+It is straight-forward to replace the use of shuffle with use of shared memory, at the expense of some more instructions, and lowering this requirement.

 #### Scratch buffer